• Skip to primary navigation

 Instructions

 • Peel and chop onion and garlic.
 Wash and chop celery.
-Wash, peel and dice potatoes and carrots.
-Rinse and cut mushrooms in quarters or sliced them depending on size.
-Since we used frozen green peas and canned sweet corn we really didn't need any prep for those.
+Wash, peel, and dice potatoes and carrots.
+Shred king oyster mushrooms with a fork.
+Since we used frozen green peas and canned sweet corn, we didn’t need any prep for those.

 Cooking the veggie stew